ipwnosx/docs-1/content/rancher/v2.x/en/pipelines/config/_index.md

 # Global Pipeline Execution Settings

 After configuring a version control provider, there are several options that can be configured globally on how pipelines are executed in Rancher.
 These settings can be edited by selecting **Tools > Pipelines** in the navigation bar.
-In versions prior to v2.2.0, you can select **Resources > Pipelines**.

 - [Executor Quota](#executor-quota)
 - [Resource Quota for Executors](#resource-quota-for-executors)